Sparadrap1101/Bot-MyBrute/README.md

   - Download will start, unzip it and add the `chromedriver` file to this `Bot-MyBrute` folder.

-Then, we need to install the `selenium` library.
+Then, we need to create a python environment & install the dependencies.

 - Open a terminal and go to this folder: